 This post may contain affiliate links.
 Read my full disclosure policy here.

-After Burano and Torcello (BURANO and TORCELLO) the next stop to visit the Venetian lagoon took me to Murano.
+After Burano and Torcello (click here to read more BURANO and TORCELLO) the next stop to visit the Venetian lagoon took me to Murano.
 Compared to Burano and its colourful houses and Torcello where seems to go back in time, Murano seems exactly like a miniature Venice.
 Murano is not only a beautiful island to spend a day in but it is also very famous all over the world for the beautiful works of art made with glass.
 I highly recommend visiting Murano if you are visiting Venice’s surroundings because it is a beautiful island with some extraordinary things to do and visit.
+I love Murano and it is a very interesting place near me so every time I have the opportunity I like to go back.

 Why is Murano famous for the glass?